Kissaki/etl-server-skeleton/README.md

-A suggested folder structure for a well categorized and maintainable ET server installation.
-A Blog post article describing the process of installationis available at https://kcode.de/blog/2583-setting-up-a-well-organized-enemy-territory-legacy-server/
+A suggested folder structure for a well-categorized and maintainable ET server installation.
+A Blog post article describing the process of installation is available at https://kcode.de/blog/2583-setting-up-a-well-organized-enemy-territory-legacy-server/

 Feel free to explore and structure your setups as well! :)